Bunny350/Bunny350/README.md

 * Website designs and source codes made with [Silex](https://github.com/silexlabs/Silex),
 * Minecraft Add-ons source codes.

-Anyways anyone can come here and contribute to make
->Something that is free from obstacles by resolving them.
+Anyways anyone can come here and contribute to make something that is free from obstacles by resolving them.
+Just know how to fork and every of my projects will be constantly improved by the communities.

 The account was created in August 24, 2015 for tryouts, which made [madness robot](https://github.com/Bunny350/madness-robot) empty repository.
 It was then reused in November 2021.